Programme Content and Eligibility

 How many credit points is the full MSc equals to?

-An MSc is equal to 180 credit points and requires the successful completion of 8 or 9 modules, depending on course, plus the completion of a company-based project.
+An MSc is equal to 180 credit points and requires the successful completion of 8 modules plus the completion of a company-based project.

 What is a Postgraduate Certificate (PgC)?

 A Postgraduate Certificate is an intermediary qualification equal to 60 credits of modules.
 Your credit points can then be transferred towards a full MSc registration within 5 years of you attending the module.
 The tuition fees paid towards the PgC will be deducted from the total MSc fees (pro rata).

 Is it possible to attend just one module as a short course / CPD?

 Yes.
 Each module offered is also available on a standalone basis to achieve CPD.
 You do not have to complete a Post Module Assignment but if you choose not to, you won't be able to carry over the CATS points attached to this module.

 What is the start date of the MSc?

 There is no official start date to enter our programmes as enrolment is on-going throughout the year.
 We do request that all applicants attend an Induction before completing their first module and we run up to three induction days per year.